d8ahazard/sd_dreambooth_extension/README.md

 *Generate Ckpt* - Generate a checkpoint from the currently saved weights at the current revision.

+Generate Samples* - Click this while training to generate samples before the next interval.

 *Cancel* - Cancels training after the current step.

 *Train* - Starts training.